Research in the BMS department - by professor

 Baxter Contact Information

 Professor Bergman’s research lab is a multidisciplinary lab that works in the disciplines of neuroscience, physiology, ethology, ecology, toxicology, histology, and pharmacology.
-Much of the research in the lab is accomplished using crayfish.
-Using crayfish for biomedical research may not seem immediately applicable when considering human health, but basic biomedical research it turns out is largely about understanding organisms and their interactions with other organisms.
-Humans as you know are extraordinarily complex on many levels, yet we only understand a small fraction of the interactions, structures, chemicals, and pathways in our bodies.
+Humans are extraordinarily complex on many levels, yet we only understand a small fraction of the interactions, structures, chemicals, and pathways in our bodies.
 Therefore, the best way to determine the effect of a drug or disease on a living system is to study it first in an animal system.
-Drugs, vaccines and treatments in human medicine are largely based on years of physiological research with animals.
-To that end, the crayfish lab studies sensory system physiology, neurochemical modulation of aggression, neurogenesis via social enrichment, operant conditioning/learning, pollution effects on sensory receptors and development, nociception, growth/molting, orientation strategies when finding food or mates, the interactions of various invasive crayfish species, and feeding behaviors.
-A student joining this lab can expect to become knowledgeable in the scientific fields of neuroscience, animal behavior, physiology, biomechanics, toxicology, ecology, chemistry, and molecular biology.
+Drugs, vaccines, and treatments in human medicine are largely based on years of physiological research with animals.
+To that end, the Bergman lab studies neuronal injury and repair, neuropharmacology, sensory system perception, aggression, and neural and hormonal health effects from pollutants using a crayfish model system.

 Bergman Contact Information

-My lab’s research focuses on the identification of behavioral and physiological processes that involve the neurotransmitter histamine, using the fruit fly Drosophila melanogaster as a model system The gene required for histamine synthesis encodes the enzyme, Histidine decarboxylase ( Hdc ).
+My lab’s research focuses on the identification of behavioral and physiological processes that involve the neurotransmitter histamine or its metabolites, using the fruit fly Drosophila melanogaster as a model system The gene required for histamine synthesis encodes the enzyme, Histidine decarboxylase ( Hdc ).
 We are currently examining the role of the Hdc gene in establishing when and where histamine is synthesized in a number of cell types, from cells in the central brain to those in the accessory gland (male prostate gland).
 We continue to examine what the function of histamine (and its metabolites) may be regarding central brain function and its consequences on behavior and reproduction.
-As a result, projects in my lab range from molecular biology projects (currently involving CRISPR mutagenesis of a gene involved in histamine metabolism) to microscopy-based and behavioral-based projects.
+As a result, projects in my lab range from molecular biology projects (currently studying CRISPR-generated mutants that block synthesis of a histamine metabolite) to microscopy-based and behavioral-based projects.
 Students interested in becoming part of our research group should contact me, as students are accepted anytime of the year.

 M. Burg Contact Information